 Q From Jonathon Williams; related questions came from Stanley Frost in Canada and Peter Botha in Australia: I was wondering where the phrase Great Scott comes from.
-On another site I read that it’s actually a corruption of the German greeting Grüß Gott!.
+On another site I read that it’s actually a corruption of the German greeting Grüß Gott!
 Is it really German?

 A The late John Ciardi also once believed this, though he recanted in a radio broadcast in 1985.
 You can be sure German immigrants to the US, say from Bavaria or Austria, brought with them their usual greeting, though it isn’t easy to work out how it could have been converted to Great Scott, since the German greeting is usually half swallowed and doesn’t sound anything like it.

 There’s some confusion about this one, with various possibilities being put forward for the Scott in question — sometimes a generic archetypal Scot is suggested and even Sir Walter Scott has been mentioned (this last one isn’t so daft as you might think, as I’ve found several examples in nineteenth-century writings to “the great Scott” in reference to him).

 Let’s look at the facts.
 Until recently the earliest known example, in the Second Edition of the Oxford English Dictionary, was from F Anstey’s Tinted Venus of 1885: “Great Scott!
 I must be bad!”
 The digitising of electronic texts over the past decade has enabled researchers to take the saying back in stages by some thirty years.
 To date, the oldest known appearance in print was found by Peter Reitan in October 2015:

 The great fine-and shearing (financiering) scheme of Mr. Kelly, has become the law of the land; and this bill of seventy five sections we promised to publish, should it be finally passed into a law.
 Great Scott! is it possible that we ever promised to publish this law.

 Spirit of Democracy (Woodsfield, Ohio), 7 Mar.
 1845.